Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators

 Finally, we argue why most operators featuring gauge bosons can be neglected too.
 All instances containing a gluon field are not renormalised since there are no gluonic LNV operators.
-Renormalisation of operators with $B$ bosons is also heavily restricted due to charge conservation or other symmetries.
-After all the above requirements are implemented, there is only one LNV operator containing $B$ fields: $\mathcal{O}_{\ell \phi B}$.
-In principle, we could insert this operator in diagrams like \ref{fig:d5_psi2phi2X} or \ref{fig:g_d5_psi2phi2X}.
-However, by definition $\mathcal{O}_{\ell \phi B}$ is skew-symmetric to flavor transposition and $\mathcal{O}_{\ell \phi}^{(5)}$ is symmetric.
-The amplitude with these insertions would be proportional to a trace of these two operators, which automatically vanishes.
-Another possible way for a $B$ field to appear, would require the terms induced by the covariant derivative acting in the Dirac Lagrangian: $\overline{\ell^m} \slashed{D} \ell^m \supset -g_1 Y \overline{\ell^m} \slashed{B} \ell^m$.
-The vertex induced by this Lagrangian cannot be inserted in diagrams like \ref{fig:g_d5_psi2phi2D2} and \ref{fig:g_d5_psi2phi2X} due to charge conservation.
-It can, however appear in \ref{fig:g2_d5_psi2phi2D2} as long as the second gauge coupling is generated by $-g_2 \overline{\ell^m} \frac{\sigma^I}{2}\slashed{W}^I \ell^m$.
-This implies that $WB\phi^4$ is the only $B$-containing operator that is renormalised by LNV operators.
+The renormalisation of operators with $B$ bosons is also heavily restricted due to charge conservation or other symmetries.

-Summing up, we have argued the following considerations valid for the purpose of this paper: \begin{itemize} \item For all diagrams with insertions of LNV, there is one loop always formed by fermions. \item Only 2-fermion operators are inserted.
-In particular, this means the $d_6$ LNV and Baryon Number Violating operators cannot renormalise the $d_8$ bosonic operators. \item Only tree-level generated operators are inserted. \item There is a limit to the number of yukawa and gauge couplings that can be inserted in a diagram before it is no longer divergent. \item Operators with less than 4 Higgs do not get any contribution to the RGEs.
-This includes class $X^2\phi^2D^2$. \item Operators containing gauge boson fields only be renormalised if there is at least one $W$. \end{itemize}
+Summing up, \begin{itemize} \item For all diagrams with insertions of LNV, there is only one loop always formed by fermions. \item Only 2-fermion operators are inserted.
+In particular, this means the $d_6$ LNV and baryon number violating operators cannot renormalise the $d_8$ bosonic operators. \item Only tree-level generated $ d_6 $ operators are inserted. \item There is a limit to the number of Yukawa and gauge couplings that can be inserted in a diagram before it is no longer divergent. \item Operators with less than four Higgs fields do not get any contribution to the RGEs.
+This includes class $X^2\phi^2D^2$.